-Smart-beta and its advantages: Indian investors are most familiar with actively-managed funds where a fund manager decides both the stock selection and the weights of each stock in his portfolio.
+Indian investors are most familiar with actively-managed funds where a fund manager decides both the stock selection and the weights of each stock in his portfolio.
 In recent times, a majority of fund managers, especially on the large-cap side, have failed to beat their benchmarks.
 Active fund managers also lack consistency — a fund manager may beat his benchmark one year but not the next.

 Many informed retail and institutional investors have hence moved to low-cost passive funds (ETFs and index funds), which replicate an index.
 Fund houses keep their expense ratios low so that their returns match that of the index.
 These funds cannot outperform the markets, but they also remove the risk of underperformance.